nickredding/cordova-plugin-apple-watch-link/README.md

 ## User information transfers

 A dictionary of values representing user information may be transmitted in either direction.
-These transfers can occur in background (when the watchOS app is not reachable, i.e. the watchOS app is not in foreground).
+These transfers can occur in background (when the companion app is not reachable).

-#### User information transmission (iOS)
+#### User information transfer (iOS)

 User information transfers are sent from the iOS app using a traditional Cordova plugin call, as in
 ```